microsoft/MixedReality-SpectatorView/src/SpectatorView.Unity/Assets/SpectatorView/Scripts/Compositor/README.md

 You should now see the status change from "Not connected" to "Connected to &lt;your HoloLens name&gt; (&lt;your HoloLens IP address&gt;)".
 You should also see the Calibration status change from "Not loaded" to "Loaded".

+**Instructions for the Azure Kinect camera**

+The Azure Kinect camera will automatically be connected when you start the compositor, and will restore any previously-located position for the camera's world pose.

 ### Locate a shared spatial coordinate for the HolographicCamera

+**Instructions for HoloLens-based camera**

 Shared spatial coordinates let the HoloLens on the camera and the HoloLens running your application refer to real-world coordinates in a coordinate space shared between both devices.
 See [SpectatorView.SpatialAlignment](../../../SpatialAlignment/README.md) for more information about shared spatial coordinates.

-In Preview the Compositor window uses an ArUco marker detector to detect ArUco marker 0 at a printed size of 10cm by 10cm.
-In future releases, the Compositor window will allow you to choose which type of spatial coordinate sharing to use.
+The Compositor window allows you to choose which type of spatial coordinate sharing to use.
+From the Spatial Alignment drop-down, choose the type of spatial alignment strategy used.
+Some strategies support additional options from the gear drop-down to the right of the box.

+1. Choose the type of spatial alignment strategy from the drop-down within the Holographic Camera box.
 1. Click the "Located Shared Spatial Coordinate" button inside the Holographic Camera box.
-This should cause the video camera light on your HoloLens to come on, and cause the HoloLens to start searching fo the ArUco marker.
+This should cause the video camera light on your HoloLens to come on, and cause the HoloLens to start searching for the coordinate.
-2. Aim the HoloLens at the ArUco marker you've printed out.
+2. For marker-based strategies, aim the HoloLens at the marker you've printed out.
 Once the HoloLens detects the marker, the Compositor window's status should change from "Locating shared spatial coordinate..." to "Located".

+**Instructions for Azure Kinect camera**

+The Shared Spatial Coordinate feature allows placing the stationary Azure Kinect camera relative to a stationary marker.
+Azure Kinect supports locating an ArUco marker as its only supported strategy.

+1. Choose ArUco as the spatial alignment strategy from the drop-down within the Holographic Camera box.
+2. Place an ArUco marker within view of the Azure Kinect camera.
+3. Click the "Located Shared Spatial Coordinate" button inside the Holographic Camera box.
+4. Once the marker detector has located the ArUco marker, the status should change from "Locating shared spatial coordinate..." to "Located".

 ### Connect the compositor to your application